Cloaklet/Cloak/README.md

 - `gocryptfs` requires `FUSE` to function.
 For macOS please install `OSXFUSE`.
 - Windows is not supported, because `gocryptfs` does not work on Windows.
+- Avoid commiting `statik` module because it contains large blob of files produced by the frontend project.

 # License